opensearch-project/documentation-website/_query-dsl/query-dsl/compound/function-score.md

 ### Combining the score for all functions with the query score

-You can specify how the score computed using all functions is combined with the query score in the `boost_mode` parameter that takes one of the following values:
+You can specify how the score computed using all functions is combined with the query score in the `boost_mode` parameter, which takes one of the following values:

-- `multiply`: (Default) Multiply the query score and function score.
+- `multiply`: (Default) Multiply the query score by the function score.
 - `replace`: Ignore the query score and use the function score.
 - `sum`: Add the query score and the function score.
 - `avg`: Average the query score and the function score.